Too Sad to Dance

 ‘Cause we don’t need permission to dance

-In summary, “Too Sad to Dance” by Jungkook is a melancholic song that delves into the emotional aftermath of heartbreak and the struggle to come to terms with rejection.
+In summary, “Too Sad to Dance” by Jungkook is a melancholy song that delves into the emotional aftermath of heartbreak and the struggle to come to terms with rejection.
 The lyrics convey a sense of sadness, self-reflection, and a longing for a love that has been lost.
 The song ultimately suggests a path toward self-reliance and resilience as the singer seeks to move forward from their heartache.

 HYBE Labels